Types of wood finishes - Roble.Store

 Polyurethane finish

 If you know how to stain wood, you probably also know that wood stains are usually powders that can be mixed with water or alcohol.
-Small stain particles penetrate deep into the wood surface, so there is no need to use a binder.
+The small particles of stain penetrate deep into the wood surface, so there is no need to use a binder.

 Ideal for: Suitable for furniture made of dense and carved woods.